 Stand-outs among the line-up of incredible cookery included a generous and perfectly cooked piece of turbot which was paired with caviar and a cream sauce, all clever cut with herb oil.
 The lamb that followed next we can confidently say was the best piece of lamb we’ve ever had.
 It was soft and pink in the centre, all caramelised and crispy on the edges, and despite being six courses in we scraped the plates.

-The paired wines, each of which was briefly described by the smiley sommelier, worked superbly with the food and gave the whole evening a lift.
-The genuinely lovely staff never tried to hurry us, despite our being first in and last out – an endorsement that sums up our experience nicely.
+The paired wines, each of which was carefully described by the smiley sommelier, worked superbly with the food and gave the whole evening a lift, while the nonalcoholic run was just as interesting.
+Drinks made from custom-mixed juices, tinctures and syrups carefully complemented each course.

 Despite all the pageantry (which you want if you’re paying £130 a head for dinner) there’s something humble here too, there’s reverence to the produce and homage paid to all those who work the land with such care to produce a pantry full of some of the UK’s finest ingredients.
 The whole experience is the perfect balance of down-to-earth and out-of-this-world.